-The board is supported by a suitably qualified and competent company secretary to provide sound governance advice, ensure adherence to rules and procedures, and advocate adoption of corporate governance best practices.

-√ Facilitator

-The Company Secretaries also play a key role to facilitate communication between the Board and Senior Leadership team.

-✓ Continuous Professional Development

-The Company Secretaries had and will continue to constantly keep themselves abreast on matters concerning company law, capital market, corporate governance, other pertinent matters and with changes in the same regulatory environment, through continuous training and industry updates.

-For FYE 2024, the Company Secretaries have attended the relevant continuous professional development programmes as required by MAICSA for practising company secretaries to enhance their ability in discharging their duties and responsibilities.
+MCCG Practices Applications by VSTECS Practice 1.5 cont'd Facilitator The Company Secretaries also play a key role to facilitate communication The board is supported by a suitably qualified between the Board and Senior Leadership team. and competent company secretary to provide sound governance advice, ensure adherence to rules and procedures, and advocate adoption of corporate governance best practices.
+Continuous Professional Development The Company Secretaries had and will continue to constantly keep themselves abreast on matters concerning company law, capital market, corporate governance, other pertinent matters and with changes in the same regulatory environment, through continuous training and industry updates.
+APPLIED For FYE 2024, the Company Secretaries have attended the relevant continuous professional development programmes as required by MAICSA for practising company secretaries to enhance their ability in discharging their duties and responsibilities.